sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

 - Note though that the above textual search for the module names is merely a heuristic.
 Looking at the source of "entropy", through ``log`` from :mod:`sage.misc.functional`, a runtime dependency on symbolics comes in.
-In fact, for this reason, two doctests (I have already marked 2 doctests there as # optional - sage.symbolic.)
+In fact, for this reason, two doctests there are already marked as ``# optional - sage.symbolic``.

 So if packaged as **sagemath-coding**, now a domain expert would have to decide whether these dependencies on symbolics are strong enough to